 Hemodialysis Access Maintenance Q & A

 In the late stages of chronic kidney disease, regular hemodialysis performs the job of the damaged kidneys.
-It is imperative that the access site, called a fistula or graft, is not clotted, so dialysis can be performed as prescribed by your Nephrologist.
-When the site becomes clotted, your Nephrologist will refer you to a specialist who is trained to quickly restore access to the site, so your treatments can continue as soon as possible.
+It is imperative that the access site, called a fistula or graft, is not clotted, so dialysis can be performed.
+This is where maintenance comes in.

 What are warning signs that my fistula or graft may be clotted?

 - Swelling in arm or hand during dialysis

 Our doctors here at VHI may perform a fistulagram to check blood flow through the fistula and pressure in the vein.
 A fistulagram is a minimally invasive procedure that allows him to see inside the access site using image-guidance/flouroscopy.

 If the doctor discovers a clot, the doctor may perform thrombectomy to remove blood clots and/or venous angioplasty and stenting to ensure the blood vessels stays open for dialysis access.